Langston Hughes (1902-1967)

 Rampersad, Arnold.
 On Newly Discovered Langston Hughes Poems.
 "Facing racism every day with the Great Depression looming, Hughes wrote these political poems on the inside covers of a book."
 Poetry Foundation.

 Bernard, Emily, ed.
 "The Story of an Interracial Friendship."
 A review of Remember Me to Harlem: The Letters of Langston Hughes and Carl Van Vechten, 1925-1964.
-Reviewed by Phillip M. Richards in The Journal of Blacks in Higher Education 34 (Winter 2001/2002) pp 132-3 [jstor]
+Reviewed by Phillip M. Richards in The Journal of Blacks in Higher Education 34 (Winter 2001/2002) pp 132-3 [free at jstor]

 "A Negro Intellectual Tells His Life Story."
-A review of Hughes's autobiographical book, The Big Sea.
-New York Times 25 Aug.
+A 1940 review of Hughes's autobiographical book, The Big Sea.
+In the New York Times 25 Aug.
 1940.

 Maryemma, Graham.
 "Langston Hughes Centennial, 1902-1967."
 On the lasting influence of Langston Hughes in Crisis, an early publisher of his work.
 New Crisis Jan./Feb.
-2002 [subscription service].
+2002 [Questia subscription service].

 "Langston Hughes."
 Brief biography.
 "I Hear America Singing," PBS.